-- Talk and listen to the views of children, be non-judgemental. - Observe any change in behaviours and quetion any unexplained marks / injuries - •To raise concerns about poor or unsafe practice, refer to the HT or principal, if the concerns is about the HT or Principal, report to Chair of Governors.
+- Talk and listen to the views of children, be nonjudgemental. - Observe any change in behaviours and quetion any unexplained marks / injuries - •To raise concerns about poor or unsafe practice, refer to the Headteacher, if the concern is about the Headteacher, report to Chair of Governors.
 Utilise whistleblowing procedure.